Orange County - Museum Directory

 A Museum with over 2000 artifacts showing the past, present and future of Williamstown, VT.
 Located in a church building built in the early 1800s in the center of town.
 The Museum is supported with town funds and private memberships.

 Hours and Admission: by appointment.
 Work hours on Tuesday mornings, May-October.
 Free.
-Upstairs not accessible to the disabled.
+Limited accessibility to the upstairs.